apfeltee/optionparser/README.md

 the only drawback is, that value conversion (strings to integers, etc) has to be done manually.

-errors, if any, are thrown during parsing in gnopt::parse(), so a try/catch block would be necessary. again, this is virtually identical to how ruby's OptionParser does it.
+errors, if any, are thrown during parsing in OptionParser::parse(), so a try/catch block would be necessary.
+This is virtually identical to how ruby's OptionParser does it.

 sample usage:

+    optionparser prs;
-    optionparser prs(argc, argv); // or optionparser(argc, argv, <index>) if argc starts at a different index prs.on("-o?", "--out=?", "set output file name", [&](const std::string& val) {
+    prs.on("-o?", "--out=?", "set output file name", [&](const std::string& val) {
        myoutputfilename = val;
     });
-    prs.parse();
+    // or parse(argc, argv, <index>) if argc starts at a different index prs.parse(argc, arv);
-    // unparsed values can be retrieved through prs.opts(), which is a vector of strings.
+    // unparsed values can be retrieved through prs.positional(), which is a vector of strings.

 A more hands-on example is available in `test/main.cpp`.